X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Approach

 \subsection{Cross-Embodiment Equivalence under Noise}

-Due to differences in embodiment, kinematic retargeting of human hand actions may result in physically infeasible robot motion.
-Still, human hand motion provides rich cues for what steps to follow, which objects to interact with, and how to interact with them.
+Due to embodiment differences, kinematic retargeting of human hand actions may result in physically infeasible robot motion.
+Still, human demonstrations provide rich cues for what steps to follow, which objects to interact with, and how to interact with them.
 The usefulness of these cues depends on their alignment with the robot's action dynamics.